Bruce Garrett Cartoon

 So much love lost to the world, to so many hearts left to wander the world alone.
 So the righteous could make their stepping stones to heaven out of other people’s hopes and dreams of love.

 I am not an atheist because I have a grudge against religion.
 I stopped believing simply because I had to finally admit to myself that belief had stopped making sense to me.
 But I will acknowledge that it was helped along by that relentless torrent of hate flung at me and at so many other good hearts simply for what we were.
 It forced me to question the biblical truths I was raised to believe.
 I think eventually the questions would have come anyway.
-Having had the father I did, the whole concept of original sin, and being held guilty for acts not of my own doing, struck me as monstrously grotesque the moment I began of fully understand it.
+Having had the father I did, the whole concept of original sin, and being held guilty for acts not of my own doing, struck me as monstrously grotesque the moment I began to fully understand it.
 But there is no doubt the questioning came sooner, and more forcefully, because I had to think about why such a wonderful, beautiful, life affirming thing as falling in love was, for me, proof that I was an abomination.

 I’ve had it good, golden even, compared to what other gay people have had to endure.
 I was never thrown out of my house, never had to hear my own parents tell me they hated me for what I was.
 But I am alone.
 I have been alone my entire life.
 And I have seen the faces of others, so terribly alone as am I. We homosexuals are a minority.
 In the best of all possible worlds it would still have been a harder road to that place of peace and joy for us.
 It didn’t have to be made worse.
 Yes mother, yes father, I will take my heart, and all its hopes and dreams of love and devotion, and put them in this little coffin and bury it.
 Because I am your good son…